10 Indoor Plants That Are Toxic to Cats

 How to keep your cat away from plants

 The best way to keep your cat away from the most toxic plants is to avoid having these plants in your home altogether.
-Even some hanging plants might not be out of reach of a curious and creative cat.
-And make sure to keep your cat on a leash when you take it outdoors to prevent it from ingesting dangerous plants.
+Even some hanging plants might not be totally out of reach for the most curious cats.
+Keep your cat on a leash when heading outside to prevent your furry friend from ingesting any dangerous plants.

-If you want to keep plants that may be toxic to your cat in your home, here are some things you can do to keep your cat away from them:
+If you decide to keep plants that may be toxic to cats in your home, some things you can do to help protect your cat include:

 • Play with your cat.
-Providing alternative toys and taking the time to play with your cat can keep them less interested in the plants you have around the house.
+Provide alternative toys and take the time to play with your cat to keep it less interested in your plants.

 • Train your cat.
-You can train your cat to stay away from your plants by distracting them from a dangerous plant and redirecting them to something else.
+Teach your cat to stay away from house plants by redirecting it toward something else.

 • Use deterrents.
-You can use special sprays to keep your cat away from your plants.
+Use special sprays to keep your cat away from your plants.

 • Get your cat its own plant.
-Buy cat grass for your cat to keep it interested in a plant that isn’t dangerous if ingested.
+Buy cat grass to keep your cat interested in a plant that isn’t dangerous if ingested.

 • Place unpleasant surfaces near your plants.
 Some cats don’t like how aluminum foil or spiky plastic feels.
-If you surround your plants with these types of surfaces, your cat might learn to stay away from the plant.[2]
+Surround your plants with these types of surfaces to help them learn to stay away.

 • Why do cats eat plants?